 If an applicant incurs any costs prior to receiving an award agreement signed by the NOAA, Grants Management Division, Grants Officer, it does so at its own risk of not receiving an award or of these costs not being included in a subsequent award.
-In no event will NOAA or the Department of Commerce be responsible for any proposal preparation costs.
+NOAA or the Department of Commerce are not responsible for any proposal preparation costs.